oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 This endpoint determines if a transaction is confirmed by the network (referenced by a valid milestone).

-You can search for multiple tips (and thus, milestones) to get past inclusion states of transactions.

 :::info:
 This endpoint returns data only if the node is synchronized.
 :::